-Day 4 was dedicated to PCR, sequencing, BLAST analysis and to phylogeny.
+Day 4 was tutored by Argelia Cuenca and fully dedicated to PCR, sequencing, BLAST analysis and to phylogeny.
 The day started going over the flow in the diagnostic lab, and the requirements and routines that need to be ensured to avoid (cross-) contamination when performing PCR.
 After that, we had a small lecture about Sanger sequencing and how it works.
 For practical exercises, a couple of cases were done that needed to be followed during subsequent analyses.
 A session explaining how BLAST works and how to interpret BLAST results was conducted, followed by a series of practical exercises and discussion of the results obtained for each student.
 Finally, during the afternoon we focused in how to read, interpret and construct phylogenetic trees, with strong focus in the theory behind the phylogenetic analyses.
 This session included guided practical (computer) exercises.

 At day 5 in the morning, the participants were divided into two groups.
-One group were shown bacteriology techniques and visited the EURL laboratory and tank facilities and the other group were reading their inoculated cell cultures and a number of cell lines inoculated with various fish viruses, including VHS, IHN, EHN, IPN and KHV - the groups thereafter switched.
-After lunch all teams we given assignments on how to handle various cases.
-After one hour, each member should then present their results in new groups and finally all reports were presented and discussed in plenum.
+One group were shown diagnostics concerning bacterial diseases in fish and some examples of bacterial pathogens from Lone Madsen, while the other group was reading their inoculated cell cultures and a number of cell lines inoculated with various fish viruses, including VHSV, IHNV, EHNV, IPNV with Niccoló Vendramin; afterwards the groups switched.
+After lunch all teams were given assignments on how to handle various cases.
+After one hour, each member should then present their results in new groups and finally all reports were presented and discussed in plenum, this session was supervised by Niels Jørgen Olesen.
 The course was closed up by discussing both results obtained by the participants and different methods for diagnosis and performing surveillance of listed fish diseases in their countries of origin.
 Finally, a questionnaire for the course evaluation was given and the participants were asked to fill it anonymously.

 The methods taught were primarily focused on the protocols given in the EU legislation and on the OIE guidelines from the Manual of Aquatic Animal Diseases, and included how to select proper controls, the typical pitfalls, troubleshooting, etc. Every activity had a team of tutors in order to provide an effective support to the trainees.
-For the practical activities Christina Flink Desler, Betina Lynnerup, Teena Vendel Klinge, and Kristina Andkjær Andersen were assigned as tutors.
+For the practical activities Christina Flink Desler, Betina Lynnerup, Teena Vendel Klinge, Kristina Andkjær Andersen and Kári Karbech Mouritsen were assigned as tutors.